cosmos/sdk-tutorials/academy/2-cosmos-concepts/11-testing.md

 In a well-designed testing environment, providing such fully-fledged dependencies should not be a concern of your module's tests.
 All the more so if your dependencies have dependencies of their own.
 You want to minimize such deep correlations between modules, even in regard to their tests.

-This is why, to minimize correlations, from version 0.47 of the Cosmos SDK on each module exposes functions to provide a minimal viable module.
+This is why, to minimize correlations, from version 0.47 of the Cosmos SDK on each module exposes functions to provide a minimum viable module.
 This way, your module only knows how to instantiate itself given fully-fledged dependencies, the _inputs_.
 An added benefit is that your module exposes explicitly the inputs it needs to instantiate.

 Your integration tests start by creating an app that instantiates the list of explicitly defined inputs required.
 For instance, when creating a minimum-viable app to integration-test the bank module, no slashing module is provisioned, as slashing is a side concern instead of a dependency.
 Of course, each module requires a different minimum-viable app.
 To facilitate the creation of such an app and therefore, of integration tests, the Cosmos SDK team has also developed an in-house dependency injection.